Born into abuse and neglect, Bennie spent his entire life protecting what was his

 Hear Bennie share how his story is not ending, but just beginning.

 Bennie shares, “Without your support, The City Mission can’t do it.
 And there’s a lot of hungry people out there.”
 Will you make transformation – even after decades of hard living – possible for more people like Bennie by making a gift?

 Don't miss out on stories like Bennie's!
-Sign up for our 1x a month e-newsletter.
+Sign up for our monthly e-newsletter.